 Merged Amplitude IDs file and data format

-Data is exported hourly as zipped archive JSON files.
+Amplitude exports data as a zipped archive of JSON files.
 Each file contains one merged Amplitude ID JSON object per line.

 File names have the following syntax, where the time represents when the data was uploaded to Amplitude servers in UTC (for example server_upload_time):